Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \item[$\bullet$] Three-loci model: \texttt{rs1002424}, \texttt{rs1423304}, \texttt{rs1024216}.

 \item[$\bullet$] Four-loci model: \texttt{rs1002424, rs1024216, rs657718, rs4745466}.

 \item[$\bullet$] Five-loci model: \texttt{rs1002424, rs1423304, rs1024216, rs657718, rs4745466}. \end{itemize}

 All models found via this MDR implementation employ the ensemble of BA to test model accuracy, 10-fold cross validation to prevent overfitting, and the adjusted threshold outlined by \cite{MDRunbalanced}.
-Higher order models can also be found, however, with greater balanced accuracy comes an exponentially increasing computational cost.
+Higher order models can also be found; however, with greater balanced accuracy comes an exponentially increasing computational cost.
 The plots given in Figures \ref{fig:2wayMDR} and \ref{fig:3wayMDR} show the classification of geneotype combinations in the two- and three-loci models as either high or low risk for PCOS.
+Genotype combinations associated with low-risk for PCOS are indicated with a white background on the MDR bar plot; genotype combinations found to be associated with high-risk for PCOS are denoted by a grey background on the MDR bar plot.
+For example, for the interaction (\texttt{rs1024216}, \texttt{rs1423304}), the genotype combinations (3,1), (2,2), (2,3), and (1,2) are associated with high-risk for PCOS.
 Higher order models exceed the limitations of succinct plotting and are omitted.

 \begin{landscape}

 \end{landscape}